SHAUNORLANDO/Networking-Training-Program/Module-5/Module-5.md

  ---

-5) Given an IP address range of 192.168.1.0/24, divide the network into 4 subnets.
+**5) Given an IP address range of 192.168.1.0/24, divide the network into 4 subnets.
 Task: Manually calculate the new subnet mask and the range of valid IP addresses for each subnet.
-Assign IP addresses from these subnets to devices in Cisco Packet Tracer and verify connectivity using ping between them.
+Assign IP addresses from these subnets to devices in Cisco Packet Tracer and verify connectivity using ping between them.**

 **Given Network Address:** 192.168.1.0/24
 **Subnet Mask:** 255.255.255.0